SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/General/Maps.md

 # Maps

 This component is used to display markers and/or lines on a map.
-It uses a GQI query as data input.
+It uses one or more GQI queries as data input.

 > [!NOTE]
 > To use the Maps component, the host servers for DataMiner Maps have to be configured in the file *C:\Skyline DataMiner\Maps\ServerConfig.xml*.
-If this file does not exist, it will be created automatically when using a Maps component for the first time and it will contain the default configuration.
+If this file does not exist, it will be created automatically when using a Maps component for the first time.
 To change the configuration, see [Configuring the DataMiner Maps host servers](xref:Configuring_the_DataMiner_Maps_host_servers)

 ## Adding Data